 Kathmandu to Sagarmatha national park distance

-Distance from Kathmandu to Sagarmatha National Park 137 kilometers.
+Distance from Kathmandu to Sagarmatha National Park is 137 kilometers.

 How to reach Sagarmatha national park ?